LesbianCatgirl/Custom-Fishstaller/README.md

 When an update is detected, Fishstrap starts the installer from its install folder.
 The installer waits for Fishstrap to close, downloads the latest source reapplies the custom integrations and replaces the installed files with the new ones

+**The app doesn't auto update you need to re-install from the new github executable to update**

 ## Building

 Build the installer with: